FREE Mobile phone rental in South Africa

 Minibus taxis

 Minibus taxis are probably the most convenient and most used public transport in South Africa.
-They are normally Japanese buses (Mitsubishi or Toyota).
 Dominant characteristics are loud music (everything from hiphop to eurodance), big stickers on their cars like “I am the fastest” and too many passengers already in the bus when you try to get in.
 But they are cheap and bring you almost everywhere you want to go to.

 Minibuses in Cape Town are covering the whole city.
 You stop them by hailing or by pointing your index finger into the air.
 But keep in mind - the use of the taxi system for anything other than a short drive requires an expert knowledge of the unwritten lore of hand signs indicating which taxi is travelling where, and an understanding of the various routes and how they intersect.

-Rates: can't mention any rates because they are always changing – but taking the minibus is always the cheapest way of travelling through the Mother City.
+Rates: taking the minibus is the cheapest way of travelling around the Mother City.

 Problems: most of the minibus drivers tend to feel like Michael Schumacher as soon as they are in their car.
 They driving style can be quite dangerous…